apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/stop-start-a-cluster.md

 ### Option 1.
 (Recommended) Use kbcli

-Configure the name of your cluster and run the command below to stop this cluster.
+Configure the name of your cluster and run the command below to start this cluster.

 ```bash
 kbcli cluster start <name>